Koha-Community/kohadocs/en/source/12_opac.rst

 tab or by clicking the little red 'x' next to the 'Search history' link at the top right of the OPAC.

-Search history link at the top right of the OPAC
 |image1022|

 .. _my-reading-history-label: